germal/OpenCVB/README.md

 Summer 2020

-Addendum 1: Comparing Cameras
+**Addendum 1: Comparing Cameras**

 There are 5 supported cameras that generate a point cloud – Intel RealSense D435i, Intel RealSense L515, Microsoft Kinect4Azure, StereoLabs Zed 2, and Mynt Eye D1000.
-The ameras are setup to measure the distance to the same wall in the same environment.
+The cameras are setup to measure the distance to the same wall in the same environment.
 Here is a look at how the cameras were setup:

 ![](media/e15606605299f00d6ae1f4fb8da73c09.jpg)